 Alexis Vaughan, 2024 Convocation Address

 Considering "calling."
-Practical theologian and Vanderbilt emerita professor Bonnie Miller-McLemore came to DDH on February 24 to talk about her new book, Follow Your Bliss and Other Lies About Calling (OUP).
+On February 24, alumna, practical theologian, and Vanderbilt emerita professor Bonnie Miller-McLemore spoke about her new book, Follow Your Bliss and Other Lies About Calling (OUP).
 Drawing on memoirs, biographies, and fiction, she guides the reader through six dilemmas one may face throughout life, from missed or conflicted callings to unexpected or relinquished passions.